-I’ll start with one of the most common “suggestions” that I see often appearing in Yahoo Answers and in numerous blog posts around the Web.
+I’ll start with one of the most common “suggestions” that I often see popping up in Yahoo Answers, Quora, and in numerous blog posts around the Web.

-Myth 1: I can use any music I like if I give credit or link to the artist’s Web site / iTunes
+Myth 1: I can use any music I like if I give credit to the artist

 What about small and independent artists?
 Don’t they want the extra exposure if I use their music in my video?

 While it’s true that many artists will be more than happy to give you the permission to use their music in return for exposure, you still need to ask.